-Now I have roots in Western Massachusetts, a region that sits on the stolen land of indigenous people from the Nipmuck, Pocomtuc and Wabanaki Confederacy.
-Here, I run a small apicultural business built upon the practices of reciprocity modeled on the social norms of the bees themselves.
-Simultaneously, I work as a work-place culture consultant with organizations activated around making lasting change by shifting power strucutres.
+I've since set roots in Western Massachusetts, a region that sits on the stolen land of indigenous people from the Nipmuc, Pocomtuc and Wabanaki Confederacy.
+Here, I've taken all of the organizational, agricultural and apicultural skills I cultivated as a young person and created my own small business built upon the practices of reciprocity modeled by the social structures of the bees themselves.